Tempura Chicken Fingers & Dipping Sauce

 No matter how old we get, we can never resist a juicy-crunchy chicken finger.
 No disrespect to the ketchup-dipped versions from our childhood—but this version’s got a few cheffy touches that make it extra special (and delicious).
 We coat the chicken in a light-as-air tempura batter, then fry for perfectly crispy and golden results.
 The dipping sauce gets an upgrade, too, combining sweet soy glaze with tangy lime juice and spicy sriracha.
 On the side, there’s rice laced with lime zest and buttery steamed green beans.
 Winner winner chicken dinner!

-Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.
+Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

-Tempura Mix(ContainsEggs, Milk, Wheat)
+(Contains Eggs, Milk, Wheat)

-Sweet Soy Glaze(ContainsWheat, Soy)
+Sweet Soy Glaze

-• Wash and dry all produce. • Zest and quarter lime. • In a large bowl, whisk together tempura mix, 1/3 cup cold water (2/3 cup for 4 servings), and salt (we used ½ tsp) until smooth.
-(Use 1 tsp salt for 4.)
+• Wash and dry all produce. • Zest and quarter lime. • In a large bowl, whisk together tempura mix, 1/3 cup cold water (2/3 cup for 4 servings), and ½ tsp salt (1 tsp for 4) until smooth.
 TIP: If mixture is too thick, add more water 1 TBSP at a time until it reaches a pancake-batter-like consistency.

 • In a small pot, combine rice, ¾ cup water (1¼ cups for 4 servings), and a pinch of salt.
 Bring to a boil, then cover and reduce to a low simmer.
 Cook until rice is tender, 15-18 minutes.
 Keep covered off heat until ready to serve.

-• Pat chicken* dry with paper towels, then cut each cutlet lengthwise into three strips (like chicken fingers).
-Add to bowl with tempura batter; stir until strips are evenly coated. • Line a plate with paper towels.
+• Pat chicken* dry with paper towels, then cut each cutlet lengthwise into three strips (like chicken fingers). • Add to bowl with tempura batter; stir until strips are evenly coated. • Line a plate with paper towels.

 • Microwave green beans until tender, 1-2 minutes.
 Carefully remove plastic wrap, drain well, and toss with 1 TBSP butter.
 Season with salt and pepper. • Fluff rice with a fork; stir in 1 TBSP butter (2 TBSP for 4 servings) and as much lime zest as you like.
 Season with salt and pepper. • Divide rice, green beans, and chicken strips between plates.
 Drizzle with any remaining sriracha to taste.
-Serve with sweet and spicy sauce for dipping and remaining lime wedges on the side.
+Serve with sauce for dipping and remaining lime wedges on the side.